Entropic Inflation: Entropic Inflation

 \subsection{Entropic Force Considerations}

-In our previous work, we showed the entropic force is directed at the information encoded on the screen.
-We now derive a generalized expression for the pressure, showing it is negative, thus providing a tension in the direction of the screen.
+In our previous work, we showed the entropic force is directed at the information encoded on the horizon surface.
+We now derive a generalized expression for the pressure, showing it is negative, thus providing a tension in the direction of the surface.

 The semi-classical entropy on the screen, e.g. on the horizon, is

 We modify this formula for the next level corrections motivated by Boltzmann~\cite{Boltzmann} and by string theory approaches to entropy~\cite{Vafa} and to inflation~\cite{KKLT,KKLMMT} to include a term that takes into account the number of ways this information can be stored on the surface.
 It has been established for many years in string theory~\cite{Vafa,Sol}, and in quantum loop gravity \cite{Rovelli, Ashtekar, Kaul}, that the first order corrected equation should be of the form